-Educated in arts and literature, Anne Bérubé has worked both as researcher and artist.
-She has participated in symposia as moderator and speaker, and published a number of texts about artists for exhibition catalogues.
+Anne Bérubé has worked both as researcher and artist.
+Educated in arts and literature, she has participated in symposia as moderator and speaker, and published a number of texts about artists for exhibition catalogues.
+She is a member of several reflection and creation groups involving art and social justice.
 In 1997, Bérubé (along with Sylvie Cotton) co-edited Pistes et territoires, the definitive book on installation art in Quebec between 1975-1995.
-As an instructor of literature at the college level for over ten years, she has consistently integrated performative aspects into her teaching methodology.
-She’s currently active in a Montreal based study group focusing on furtive practices.
+As an instructor of literature at the college level for over twenty years, she has consistently integrated performative aspects into her teaching methodology.